The Ant Bully (film): Plot

-The next day, when Beals arrives to exterminate the colony, Lucas and Zoc enlist the wasps' aid; at first, the wasps want to eat them, but upon hearing that their hill is being destroyed by Beals, they agree to help.
-During the battle with Beals, Lucas saves the lives of Hova and an injured wasp.
-When Beals is about to exterminate the anthill with pesticide, a beetle and glowworm that Zoc and Lucas met while trapped inside of the frog's stomach, bite him in the groin.
-As he painfully doubles up, Lucas injects him with the shrinking potion, severely disfiguring Beals, and he retreats on a tricycle while being attacked by the wasps.
+The following day, Beals arrives to exterminate the colony, and Lucas and Zoc enlist the wasps' aid.
+During the battle, Lucas saves the lives of Hova and an injured wasp.
+As Beals prepares to douse the anthill with pesticide, a beetle and a glowworm bite him in the testicles, causing him to double over in pain.
+Seizing the opportunity, Lucas, Zoc, and Hova inject Beals with the shrinking potion, severely disfiguring him.
+He flees on a tricycle while chased away by the wasps.